fabwi987/linvestor/README.md

 ## A finance application for the share club Linvestor made in GO.

-###Actionlist:
-- Functionality to sell stocks - OK
-- Split up HTML in templates
-- Sorting functionality
-- Log in with Google account - OK
-- Presentation of member

 ## Getting started guide
 ### Installing GO:
 - Download [GO](http://golang.org/dl/)